Paul Cornell (lawyer)

 His modern legacy includes several large parks now in the Chicago Park District: Jackson Park, Washington Park, Midway Plaisance and Harold Washington Park.
 Most of the South and Southeast Sides of Chicago were developed and eventually annexed into the City of Chicago as a result of his foresight.
+A lengthy street and a park both bear his name.

 Background

 Born in Upstate New York, Cornell was from a distinguished New England family, was descendant from Thomas Cornell, the progenitor of the Cornell family in North America, and a cousin to Ezra Cornell, founder of Cornell University.
-When his father died (he was 9 at that time) the family moved to the Adams County, IL/Schuyler County, IL area, where he worked as a farmhand to pay for schooling.
+When his father died (he was 10 months old at that time) the family moved to the Adams County, IL/Schuyler County, IL area, where he worked as a farmhand to pay for schooling.
 He passed the Illinois bar examination and moved to Chicago in 1847.
 Unfortunately, his entire savings was stolen from his hotel room on his first night in town.
 A sympathetic lawyer provided him with both a loan and a job at the law office of Skinner and Hoyne, where he met Senator Stephen Douglas.

 He was married to the sister-in-law of John Evans, after whom Evanston, IL was named.
 He had many strong local connections, being related to founders of Northwestern University (Evans and Orrington Lunt) and to George Kimbark of Riverside Improvement Company.
 His brother-in-law Kimbark purchased the area between 51st and 55th and Dorchester and Woodlawn to the west of Cornell's purchase.
 Cornell later purchased this as well as other lands purchased by his uncle, Hassan A. Hopkins, to add to Hyde Park.